By Richard C. Senelick, M.D. via Huffington Post

 So, what can you do if you are worried about your cognitive abilities or chances of developing AD?
 There are numerous articles, books, and blog posts that claim to have the answers on how to prevent or improve cognitive decline.
 For reasons noted in the post by Carol Steinberg, the president of the Alzheimer’s Foundation of America, it is important to know if you have AD, but scans and genetic testing ahead of your diagnosis are still not the answer.
 The jury is still out on all these approaches and we are still awaiting a medication or approach that will modify the course of Alzheimer’s disease.
 I can already hear the outcry from those who support one approach or another, but I await the science to support their claims.

 What we do know is that, “if it is good for the heart, then it is good for the brain.”
 Follow a healthy diet, exercise, control your cholesterol and blood pressure, don’t smoke, and stay cognitively and socially involved with your environment.
 Alzheimer’s is still a clinical diagnosis and not one that can be made solely on the basis of scans and genetic testing.
 The tests supply useful information to the informed physician.
 For now, seek out the help of a neurologist who is interested in dementia.
 He should be able to rule out other causes of cognitive decline like depression, medications, sleep and vascular causes, while guiding you through the maze of potential.
 With all this information in hand, together you can plot a course of action.
-Alzheimer’s disease is not a diagnosis that is made all at once, but instead is more likely to become apparent over time.

 Gary Chandler is a prion expert.
 He is the CEO of Crossbow Communications, author of several books and producer of documentaries about health and environmental issues around the world.
 Chandler is connecting the dots to the global surge in neurodegenerative disease, including Alzheimer’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, chronic wasting disease and other forms of prion disease.
 The scientific name for prion disease is transmissible spongiform encephalopathy.
 The operative word is “transmissible.”
 Even the global surge in autism appears to be related.